harryross263/dotfiles/README.md

 dotfiles
 ========
 This is a selection of my dotfiles.
-This was shoddily thrown together before doing a clean install of the OS X Yosemite beta.
+I personally clone this repo into `~/.dotfiles`, then symlink things into `~`.

-This is not all-encompassing, or well done.
-It is very user-specific.
+This contains some personal preferences but is not linked to a particular computer.

 ## Warnings
-Do *not* install Brewfile.complete; it is a list of everything I had installed with homebrew previously.
+Do *not* install Brewfile.complete; it is a list of everything I had installed with homebrew on my old harddrive.
 It should not all be reinstalled.
 See Brewfile and Brewfile.alt.

 Brewfile and Brewfile.alt are intended for the `brew bundle` command.